 At the most basic level, there are 2 key functions of a portfolio:

 1. To generate a sustainable and rising level of income -> this is ideal if you want to live off the passive income stream and achieve financial independence.
-At the $1M level, with a 5% yield, you’ll be looking at $50K of income every year, which can propel you towards financial independence.
+At the 1 million level, with a 5% yield, you’ll be looking at 50K of income every year, which can propel you towards financial independence.

 2. To achieve real growth in the capital value of the portfolio -> this is usually for creating a sizable lump sum for a specific future endeavour (e.g. house purchase, education).